-- 1. 228 punch tooling can be installed in either the punch station or the opposite, open station end of the Ironworker.
+- 228 punch tooling can be installed in punch station end of the Ironworker.
 Remove existing tooling or debris from installation site. - 2.
 Install 228 punch block/stem assembly to the moving center with hardware provided.
 Tighten assembly to moving center. - 3.
 Insert 228 punch in CNUT228 coupling nut and thread onto oversize punch block /stem assembly.
 Tighten with wrench provided.
 If using a shaped punch, align the locating keystock of the punch with the corresponding slot within the punch stem assembly and tighten the punch nut with the wrench.